Sanglorian/orcus/Orcus Rulebook - current.md

 Your character can be assigned ability scores in various ways.
 Here are two ways.

-These methods are done *before* racial bonuses are applied.
+These methods are done *before* ancestry bonuses are applied.

 ### Point Buy